data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 This is an updated guide on installing the pentesting platform Kali Nethunter (Full version) on Samsung Galaxy S4 (model GT-I9505), with Lineage OS 18.1.

 NOTE: As always, a full backup of your device is recommended before proceeding any further.

+Why not only Kali NetHunter?
-Kali Nethunter is not a custom ROM in itself so we need Lineage OS    underneath as a foundation.
+Kali Nethunter is not a custom ROM in itself so we are using Lineage OS custom ROM underneath as a foundation.
 A custom kernel for Lineage OS will be created to allow for extra pentesting functionality, e.g. wireless USB, Bluetooth and HID keyboard, more on this below.

 Prerequisites:
+- Your Samsung Galaxy S4 device should be in developer mode.*
+- A full backup has been made of the device.
+- You have a Linux environment where you can compile the kernel.
+-
-- Your Samsung Galaxy S4 device should be in developer mode.
-This is done by navigating to Settings -> About and tapping on the Build number field 7 times until you receive the notification that developer mode has been enabled.
+* This is done by navigating to Settings -> About and tapping on the Build number field 7 times until you receive the notification that developer mode has been enabled.
 Go back to the main settings page and you will have a new section titled Developer options.
 Tap on the new Developer options section and enable both the Advanced Reboot and Android Debugging options.

 Resources:
 Latest LineageOS build for Samsung Galaxy S4: https://download.lineageos.org/jfltexx